DORA applicability checker

 By ISMS Copilot.
 Classification follows Regulation (EU) 2022/2554 (DORA), Articles 2, 3, 16 and 31.
 DORA is directly applicable across the EU and has applied since 17 January 2025 — no national transposition.
 One Member-State-dependent nuance remains: the Article 2(4) option to exclude certain CRD-exempt institutions.
 This tool is a structured starting point, not legal advice.

-Ready to streamline your compliance work?
+Ready to do compliance work faster?

 Built for speed, accuracy, and audit-ready output.